Brooke Shields’ Bikini Body Stuns Fans, Ageless Supermodel Looks Half Her Age

 A post shared by Christie Brinkley (@christiebrinkley) on

 Brooke Shields’ fans went bananas over her bikini snap.
-They “liked” it over 10K times and peppered her Insta timeline with hundreds of comments.
+They “liked” it over 10,000 times and peppered her Instagram timeline with hundreds of comments.

 Brooke shared exercise and dieting secrets with Healthy Living magazine on how she appears to slow down Father Time.
-Rather than subscribing to popular diets, grueling fad workouts and getting her stomach stapled, Brooke insists that she uses a practical approach to achieving optimal health.
+Rather than subscribing to popular diets, grueling fad workouts, and getting her stomach stapled, Brooke insists that she uses a practical approach to achieving optimal health.
 One simple solution is to stay hydrated.

 “Truly, when I get enough sleep and drink enough water.
 I don’t think there’s a trick to being healthy; I think we all know what our limitations are.